reidenong/crafting-interpreters/pylox/README.md

   - Given an expression, we want to evaluate it to some result (and possible with side effects).
   - Our interpreter implements the Visitor Protocol, that is to say it is able to visit each of the different types of the AST nodes.
 Upon visiting a node, it evaluates its value and any of its associated side effects.
 2. Statements
+- Statements dont evalute to a value, and instead produce side effects.